Hendejac/Protein-Conformations/index.md

 # Getting Started

-The first thing you need is to do is prepare the MD trajectories you are going to analyze.
+The first thing you need to do is prepare the MD trajectories you are going to analyze.

 - [x] The trajectories need to be aligned, in this case the two ensembles were aligned by the protein backbone atoms (C, Cα, N, and O).
 - [x] For efficiency remove the water and ions in the aligned trajectories, unless you are using water as the feature of interest.
 - [x] Make a PDB file with connectivity information to view the trajectories.
-- [x] Make a PDB file of the selection you are using to detect feature importance or one you can use to color by feature importance.
+- [x] Make a PDB file of the whole protein or the subselection that you are interested in investigating.
+This will be used later to color by feature importance.

 For this process, I suggest using [MDAnalysis](https://www.mdanalysis.org/).